 A professional lender is the best resource available to help you decide which loan best fits your needs.
 Follow the general guidelines outlined below to get started selecting the best mortgage for your home.

 Remember, this is just a general guideline.
 To determine which loan program will best suit your needs and current financial standing it is highly recommended to discuss your options with a mortgage lender.
-The loan officers of BlueGrey Mortgage have over decades of experience individually and are always happy to answer any questions—even if you are only in the stage of considering all of your options.
+The loan officers of BlueGrey Mortgage have over decades of experience individually and are always happy to answer any questions—even if you are only in the stage of considering all your options.

 One of the top reasons stopping people from attempting to purchase a home is the fear their credit history or credit score won’t be good enough to get them qualified for a home mortgage loan.
-While this may be true with some loan programs, there are several other mortgage loan options available which accept less than favorable credit scores or marks on your credit history.
+While this may be true with some loan programs, there are several other mortgage loan options available that accept less than favorable credit scores or marks on your credit history.

 Credit scores are essentially a grade given to an individual that estimates the likelihood they will repay a debt on time.
 The “grade” or score can range from 300-850.
 There are many factors that can affect this score negatively or positively, and a score below “Good” may require mortgage loan applicants to put more money down or have a higher interest rate.